University of Navarra (TECNUN) - February 2026

 zip -r myapp_backup.zip my-app/

-Then you can download the generated .zip
+Then you can download the generated .zip file.

 If instead you want to upload files to VSCode, they can be dragged onto the explorer directly.
-It also works directories.
-If you are dragging a .zip
+It also works for directories.
+If you are dragging a .zip file you’ll need to uncompress after uploading it using the terminal like this:

 unzip path/to/my/file.zip